 What does it take today in our digital age of outdoor industry marketing to connect with customers and build a brand that creates long-term customers?
 The digital era and rise of social media have catalyzed a shift—branding has evolved from words and pictures to experiences.
-Gone are the days when companies could broadcast an untouchable, proprietary brand story to the world.
+Gone are the days (check out the Fundamentals of Digital Marketing for the Outdoor Industry) when companies could broadcast an untouchable, proprietary brand story to the world.
 The most successful brands of today are those that are integrated in indispensable ways—they’re the brands that establish themselves as intensely relevant to their customers’ lives with winning brand experiences.
 Here's a story to reference what I am presenting.

 In looking back over my prior races and researching the energy and hydration requirements for a person of my size, I knew I would need a much better hydration system and pack that could carry a lot of fluid, had space for parts and clothing and would ride comfortably on my back.
 After researching the available options available in 2009, I chose one of the original Deuter Air Race Lite packs and began to use it in early 2009.
 This particular model was just being rolled out in the United States.

 Today there are a lot of great hydration backpacks designed to serve the varied needs of mountain biking enthusiats and competitors.
 In 2009, Deuter is an example of how a company built a brand based on developing a product grounded in listening to their customers.

 Executives often assume they know what their customer wants without really listening.
 In order to truly understand what your customer wants from your company, you must understand both what they want and why they want it.

 This became evident in the research, design and production that went into this initial air frame style.
 By creating an excellent product or service that customers truly appreciate, outdoor brands can turn their customers into their most potent marketing and sales force.
 Customer social postings, product reviews, referrals and gift giving are all ways in which as satisfied customer powers your product sales.